 Check out these “all-in-one” kits to go!
 Take a look at our picture binder on the DS Kit shelves to see what’s inside each kit.
 These all-in-one skills kits in a backpack contain 4 – 8 books, small toys, games and manipulatives pertaining to a concept or life skill.
 Multisensory reinforcement, especially helpful for visual and tactile learners.

-This collection of photo and illustrated cards is useful for developing oral motor skills, language and social skills.
+This collection of photo and illustrated cards is helpful for developing oral motor skills, fluency, receptive and expressive language, comprehension and social skills.

 These boxes contain a picture book and manipulatives mentioned in the book for kids to touch / feel while listening.
 These are especially helpful for kids with visual and language disabilities.
 The manipulatives give meaning to the words in the story, which supports comprehension and allows tactile learners to experience the story hands-on.